lrud/PORTFOLIO/README.md

 - Custom CSS and inline styles for layout and link styling
 - Visual separation between projects using horizontal rules

+## About Page Redesign
+- Integrated Tailwind CSS for modern utility-first styling
+- Centered About Me tile with social icons
+- Education and Experience sections now use visually robust, scrollable tiles
+- Real education and experience data with institution logos (locally hosted)
+- Each education entry is full width, left justified, and visually separated
+- Experience entries styled for clarity and consistency
+- Vertical scroll enabled for both tiles, with dynamic scroll indicator (← Scroll)
+-

 ## To Do
 - Add more projects and automate image integration
 - Further refine mobile responsiveness
 - Add analytics or contact options
 - Polish visual design and spacing as needed
+- Continue About page polish and add new sections as needed

 ---